samvera/hydra-derivatives/README.md

 We recommend you run `obj.create_derivatives` in a background worker, because some derivative creation (especially videos) can take a long time.

+The ActiveEncode runner provides support for using external video transcoding services like Amazon Elastic Transcoder.
+See [ActiveEncode](https://github.com/samvera-labs/active_encode) for details on specific adapters supported.

 ## Configuration

 ### Retrieving from a basic container in Fedora